Technical

 4. Data Entry, Analysis, and Reporting

 Accurate data entry supports reliable dashboards and service decisions.
 Reps must tag cases correctly, log root causes, and recognize patterns in CSAT, NPS, or AHT.
-These steps help teams detect recurring problems early, reinforcing why hard skills for customer service matter at scale.
+These steps help teams detect recurring problems early — reinforcing why hard skills for customer service matter at scale.

 5. Technical Troubleshooting and Problem-Solving

 Reps must identify, replicate, and resolve technical issues with calm precision.
 This includes guiding steps, testing fixes, and documenting actions.
-Clean troubleshooting reduces escalations and raises FCR, which appears often in customer service hard skills examples from successful support teams.
+Clean troubleshooting reduces escalations and raises FCR, which appears consistently in customer service hard skills examples from successful support teams.

 6. Knowledge Base and Self-Service Content Management